thriveth/Haro11Cos/Paper/Paper.md

 photons.
-In the other regime, the central source is surrounded by an optically thick, ionization bounded medium with the neutral medium surrounding the central Strömgren sphere not completely covering all lines of sight to the background source.
-This is what is called the *picket fence model* by
-@Heckman2011, or the *riddled ionization bounded medium* by @Verhamme2015.
+In the other regime, the central source is surrounded by an optically thick, ionization bounded medium with the neutral medium surrounding the central Strömgren sphere not completely covering all lines of sight to the background source [see e.g. @Zackrisson2013].
+This is what is called the *picket fence model* by @Heckman2011, or the *riddled ionization bounded medium* by @Verhamme2015.
 The latter paper presents modeling of the imprints of these two extreme scenarios on the observed spectral signature of Lyman-$\alpha$ emission lines, and suggest how these can help point to candidate LyC leakers.
 The authors compare their theoretical predictions to sample of Lyman-$\alpha$ profiles, including a section of the spectrum treated in this work.

-The present HST-COS observation is part of the sample in @Heckman2015 and
-@Alexandroff2015, in which details about observation and data reduction are described in depth; we point the reader there for further information about these.
-The Ly$\alpha$ profile in this spectrum is discussed in @JaskotOey.

 In (Rivera-Thorsen et al., submitted to \apj), we analyzed optical and NUV nebular emission lines in slit spectra from ESO VLT/X-Shooter [see also